Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## How does the 3-level DIY system work?

-Each spring type gives you 3 levels via two adjustments: felt position and spring orientation.
+Each firmness range gives you 3 levels via two adjustments: felt position and spring orientation.

 | --- | --- | --- |